 Moisture and temperature

 During the winter months grain moisture and temperature should be checked at least monthly.
 You can find target moisture contents for cereals and oilseed rape/canola on the AHDB website.
-In general grain should be stored at lower temperatures because at higher temperatures it will exchange moisture with the air.
-You should monitor at several locations and sample consistently at the same ones each time.
+In general, grain should be stored at lower temperatures because at higher temperatures it will exchange moisture with the air.
+You should monitor at several locations and sample consistently at the same points each time.

 Connected sensors